 Do You Have The Right Roof For Solar?

-Ok so you have a house and an irratating pricey electricity bill you want to get rid of—so what’s next?
-One of the first things we look at when designing a solar system for our customers is their roof.
-This can include a lot of things such as roof material, age, shading, orientation and so much more.
+Ok so you have a house and an irritatingly pricey electricity bill you want to get rid of—what’s next?
+One of the first things we look at when designing a solar system for our customers is the roof.
+This can include your roof material, age, shading, and orientation.
 Generally, it’s best to have a south-facing roof angled at 30-45 degrees.
 If your roof is older, we also typically recommend replacing it before installing solar panels.